5 Best Lightweight Hiking Shoes in 2023

 We earn affiliate commissions at no extra cost to you when you buy through us.
 Why trust us

-The best middle ground of trail running shoes and hiking shoes are lightweight hiking shoes.
-What’s not to love: they are light + offer rigid soles.
-In this guide, you’ll find out which lightweight hiking shoes are the best and which features to look for when buying lightweight hiking shoes.
+The best middle ground of trail running shoes and hiking shoes is lightweight hiking shoes.
+What’s not to love: they are light + offer rigid soles usually.
+In this guide, we explained which lightweight hiking shoes are the best and which features to look for when buying lightweight hiking shoes.

-With over 100 light hiking shoes reviewed, we have selected the best and brightest in five different categories.
+After testing these shoes in our lab and on the trails, we have selected the best and brightest in different categories.
 Apart from being light, some shoes also boast excellent waterproofing for rainy days, some offer springy cushioning for speedy hikes, and some can drain water very quickly to let you walk through rivers and streams.

 No matter what your priority is, we’ve got a recommended shoe for it.